 A patient currently dealing with many different stresses may need two text reminders to submit payment.

-Some patients may prefer to receive a paper statement, then access an online portal to submit payment.
+Some patients may prefer to receive a paper statement rather than access an online portal to submit payment.

 Although the general trend is moving towards entirely electronic communications, many patients still prefer to receive a paper statement.
 It’s important to offer both paper and digital options so that every patient has an alternative that best suits their needs.

-A practice that offers patients the ability to personalize their communication and payment methods reduces the stress brought by hefty healthcare costs.
+A practice that offers omnichannel billing options gives patients the ability to personalize their communication and payment methods, helping to reduce the stress brought by hefty healthcare costs.
 A patient is significantly more likely to make a timely and complete payment if they can choose a payment method they deem simple and hassle-free.

-So, how can a practice shift from paper only to an omnichannel approach?
+So, how can a practice shift from paper-only to an omnichannel billing approach?
 It’s simpler than you think.
 Working with a third-party statement and payment vendor makes the transition easy because they already use an omnichannel system.

 For example, the provider can choose to send out paper statements with a note encouraging patients to opt-in to eStatements online.
 From the online eStatement, the patient can then easily click into a secure payment portal from either mobile or desktop to make a payment or elect for a payment plan.